codicoop/boilerplate_wagtail/README.md

 debug is deactivated.
 Beware that whitenoise makes an index of the static files when starting up, therefore if you change a static file you need to first `collectstatic` and then restart the container.
+Given that locally you'll be having debug activated and when deploying in pre-production or production you'll use the docker image (which already runs `collectstatic` when building it) you usually don't need to run it manually.